Are you furloughed and, if so, when will you be back at work?

 I’m not very good with computers – can I order over the phone?

-Gouvernment rules say we can't actually trade when furloughed.
-Once we get the business functioning again the best way to order will be using our online ordering facility.
+The best way to order will be using our online ordering facility.
 This is linked to our stock control system, enabling us to run the business more efficiently.
 As the shopping cart requires all relevant product options to be filled in before placing the order, this reduces the chances of human error and improves delivery times.
+If you have any problems with the site, drop us an email.

 How Do I Download The Instructions?